 St Edmund’s would expect all applicants for Computer Science to have a strong background in Mathematics, with at least an A Level or equivalent in Mathematics.

-Candidates are advised to register for and sit the Cambridge Test of Mathematics for University Admission (CTMUA) in October.
+Candidates must register for and sit the Cambridge Test of Mathematics for University Admission (CTMUA) in October.
 Information on the CTMUA can be found on the Cambridge Assessment Admissions Testing website.
-Candidates who are not able to sit the CTMUA will be required to take an at-interview admissions test, consisting of a one-hour maths/logic assessment of long and short questions.

 Please note that your performance in the assessment at interview will not be considered in isolation, but will be taken into account alongside the other elements of your application.